Independent assortment, linked genes, and recombination

 Mendel proposed the Law of Independent Assortment to explain his observations that the outcomes for one gene did not impact the outcomes for another gene.
 When he did crosses for multiple traits, new combinations occurred in the F2 generation that were not present in the P generation.
-For example, crossing true breeding pea plants for yellow round seeds and green wrinkled seeds can result in an F2 generation that includes both yellow wrinkled seeds and green smooth seeds.
+For example, crossing true-breeding pea plants for yellow round seeds and green wrinkled seeds can result in an F2 generation that includes both yellow wrinkled seeds and green smooth seeds.

 If genes are located on different chromosomes, a heterozygote has an equal chance of the dominant or recessive copy ending up in each gamete.
 This means that in a dihybrid cross there are four combinations that are equally likely to be passed on to the next generation.

 To find the expected outcomes for crossing two heterozygotes for both traits, you can make a sixteen box Punnett square.
-Each parent has four different combinations that can be passed on that will be positions along the top and side of the square.
+Each parent has four different combinations that can be passed on that will be positioned along the top and side of the square.
 You can also skip the larger Punnett square and use math to find the combined probability.
 Multiply the chance of each trait occurring to get the probability that both traits appear together in the offspring.

 I prefer this method because it can be scaled up to three or more traits without becoming more difficult.
 For example, the chances of an individual having the dominant phenotype of three independently assorting traits is 27/64 (3/4 x 3/4 x 3/4).
 While you could make a 64 box Punnett square, the more boxes there are, the more chances of making a mistake.

 Of course, all of this only works if the genes are unlinked.
 Alleles of genes close to each other on the same chromosome don't have an equal chance of being sorted into different gametes.
 Through crossing over, linked alleles may end up in different gametes, but at a lower rate than if they were on different chromosomes (or far apart on the same chromosome).
-The further apart linked gene are located on the chromosome, the more likely they are to be separated through crossing over.
+The further apart linked genes are located on the chromosome, the more likely they are to be separated through crossing over.
 When this happens, the chromosome is called a recombinant.
 Offspring that show a phenotype combination that resulted from crossing over are also called recombinants.

 Let's walk through an example of what will happen with linked genes when we cross a parent with both dominant traits to a parent with both recessive traits, using the fictional scenario in the Heredity IV simulation.
 In this case, the lack of pinna (external ear) and black eyes are dominant to the presence of pinna and white eyes.
-When our P cross is between black eye/no pinna and white eye/pinna parents (the genes are not sex linked, so it doesn't matter if males or females have the dominant or recessive traits) the F1 generation results are 100% heterozygous black eye/no pinna.
+When our P cross is between black eye/no pinna and white eye/pinna parents (the genes are not sex-linked, so it doesn't matter if males or females have the dominant or recessive traits) the F1 generation results are 100% heterozygous black eye/no pinna.
 Because the P generation parents are homozygous this is the same result we get when doing a dihybrid cross for unlinked genes (see Heredity I simulation).

 When we cross the F1 generation, though, the results will not be the 9:3:3:1 ratio that we expect from independently assorting genes.